 In addition, there is variation in pan sizes within each size category.
 For example, a standard muffin pan cup might be slightly bigger or smaller than 2 ½ inches in diameter, holding slightly more or less batter than stated above.
 That means when you are baking muffins at home, the baking times you see on a recipe may need to be adjusted somewhat.

-- Muffins can be baked in either greased muffin pan cups or muffin papers that can be placed into the muffin pan cups and the dough placed inside.
+- Muffins can be baked in either greased muffin pan cups or muffin papers that can be placed into the muffin pan cups with the batter placed inside.
 The muffin papers make cleanup really easy.

 - Grease only the bottom and halfway up the sides of the muffin pan cup if you aren’t using muffin papers.
 This will allow the batter to rise up the sides of the pan properly, but not stick to the bottom of each cup.